Myanmar snub-nosed monkey: Distribution and habitat

 Feeding habit study shows this species can consume more than 170 plant species and fungal foods, 15 species of lichens.

 Conservation status

 Deforestation due to logging operations, isolation and hunting by local humans for food are considered dangers to the small extant population.
 The known Burmese population size is 260-330 individuals, and it is believed less than 200 remain in China.
 It is recognized as Critically Endangered by the IUCN.
 The Chinese population is found within the Gaoligongshan National Nature Reserve.
-In 2020, with technical input from Fauna and Flora International (FFI) and the Rainforest Trust, the Myanmar Forest department designated a new protected area called Imawbum National Park (386,176 acres) to protect the high-altitude forests in which the Myanmar snub-nosed monkey lives.
+In 2020, with technical input from Fauna and Flora International (FFI) and the Rainforest Trust, the Myanmar Forest department designated a new protected area called Imawbum National Park (386,176 acres) to protect the high-elevation forests in which the Myanmar snub-nosed monkey lives.

 Origin and evolution

 Snub-nosed monkeys and the langurs are the two major groups of colobine monkeys in Asia.
 The monophyletic origin of these Asian monkeys are already established through molecular phylogeny using nuclear and mitochondrial DNAs.
 To further resolve the evolutionary status of these monkeys with emphasis on R. strykery, primatologists at German Primate Center analysed the complete mitochondrial genomes and 12 nuclear loci, including one X chromosomal, six Y chromosomal and five autosomal loci, from all ten odd-nosed monkey species.
 Their findings in 2012 revealed that snub nosed Rhinopithecus group represent the most basal lineage, with Nasalis and Simias forming the closest group, which implies that these odd-nosed monkeys originated from northern Burma and a later expanded into Indochina and Sundaland.
 The snub-nosed group diverged from other Asian monkeys about 6.8-6 million years ago, and from Nasalis and Simia clade about 1.2 Ma.
 Further, various species of the snub-nosed group split from each other about 730,000-400,000 years ago.